 From 1999–2005, he was Deputy Director of the NCI’s Office of Preventive Oncology, Division of Cancer Prevention.
 He was responsible for all aspects of the NCI’s Cancer Prevention Fellowship Program.
 Dr Hursting was also an Investigator in the NCI’s Center for Cancer Research, where he was Chief of the Nutrition and Molecular Carcinogenesis Section of the NCI’s Laboratory of Biosystems and Cancer.
 His research programme focuses on the nutritional modulation of the carcinogenesis process, with a particular emphasis on the molecular, cellular and hormonal changes underlying important nutrition and cancer associations, with a focus on energy balance/obesity.

-Dr Hursting was a member of the Second Expert Report Mechanisms Working Group and was also chair of the CUP’s Mechanisms Protocol Development Group (MPDG).
+Dr Hursting was also involved in the development of the 2007 Second Expert Report and was Chair of the CUP’s Mechanisms Protocol Development Group (MPDG).

 Head, Department of Epidemiology and Preventive Medicine, Regensburg University, Germany

 Michael Leitzmann is chair of the Department of Epidemiology and Preventive Medicine at the University of Regensburg, Germany.
 He holds an MD from the University of Berlin and a MPH in quantitative methods and a doctorate in public health from Harvard University.

 His main research interests involve the independent and joint relations of physical activity, body size, and diet to the development and prognosis of chronic disease, particularly cancer.
 This includes methodological research on the assessment of physical activity and its individual components in large-scale epidemiologic studies and clarification of biologic mechanisms linking the adverse effects of physical inactivity and adiposity to cancer risk and prognosis.